 If you want to apply for the discounts, you should get in contact with us through our e-mail or direct contact with our partners.
 Not cumulative discounts.

 For any question, you can contact us through email@example.com

-This edition of the Slow Fashion Innovation Program it will be online, with individual mentoring sessions (in person or online depending on where are you based).
-The prototyping phase is in person, in Lisbon.
+This edition of the Slow Fashion Innovation Program is online, with individual mentoring sessions (in person or online depending on where are you based).

 Slow Innovation Brands

-We are committed to helping you not only create a brand and products.
-But create new concepts and things that people really need.
-Otherwise, we don’t believe that makes sense create anything.
-In the present days, we have too many things and we have to buy things in a conscious way.
-That is why we work hard in the market research, to see what really what is really missing in the offers already in the market.
+We are committed to helping you not only create a sustainable fashion brand and eco-products.
+But also to create new concepts and things that people really need.
+In the present days, we have too many things and we have to buy in a conscious way.
+That is why we work hard not only in the sustainable market research but also in the social and environmental study impacts, to see what really is missing in the offers already in the market.
 We don’t want just innovation, we want the innovation necessary for a better world and this includes the valorization of traditional techniques and the work of local artisans.
-We believe so much in the quality and the need of what you are going to create with us that we are building an exclusive marketplace to help you to sell your products.
-You will be able to finish our course and start selling immediately.
-Visit our online store to know what has been created by our students: Slow Innovation Brands.

 SEE IN PICTURES HOW WAS THE FIRST EDITION!

 Tay Carvalho: “What our students say about us: Thank you Community in Law for all the support throughout the Slow Fashion Innovation Program, really interesting program to know more about the sustainability in fashion and to change the way fashion is perceived, I’ll take what I learned for the rest of my life xx”